IshanaRaina/sql-labs/plsql/section-2.md

 ;
 ```

-I don't need any table to find the length of a given string but I have to use a `FROM` clause.
+We don't need any table to find the length of a given string but I have to use a `FROM` clause.
 This is where the DUAL table comes into play.
 It is a special table that belongs to the schema of the user SYS but is accessible to all users.
 The **DUAL table** has one column named `DUMMY` whose data type is _VARCHAR2()_ and contains one row with a value X.

 > Using dual table, the query can be written as follows: